Table of Contents

 When you replace your lights, it’s a good idea to make sure you replace both at the same time.
 If your lights are newer but still go out, it may be a blown fuse.

-Wiper blades are an underrated but crucial defense against the elements.
+Wiper blades are an underrated but crucial defense against the elements and important for car maintenance.
 It’s important to make sure that your wind shield wipers are working and that your blades are new and functional.

 We hope these tips help you to maintain your vehicle!
-For more tips read more from our blog!
+For more tips from your premier mechanic in Seattle, read more from our blog!